 When you’re refined to a wheelchair, the right ramp can help you to maintain more of your independence, and enjoy the full extent of your mobility.
 Wheelchair ramps can expand access to additional places, providing greater freedom and independence for those who might not be able to use stairs and curbs.
 Of course, it’s important to make sure that you know how to use these accessories safely.

 For maximum user safety, remember that you should never attempt to use a ramp that appears to be steeper than the level of incline you’re commonly comfortable with.
-Even if you have a care provider helping, your safety should always be top priority.
+Even if you have a care provider help, your safety should always be the top priority.

 Tips for Going Up a Wheelchair Ramp

 Regardless of whether you’re in a manual, or powered wheelchair, it’s crucial to be prepared to safely navigate going up a ramp.
 Make sure that you start by assessing whether the wheelchair support is wide enough for your chair and whether you’re comfortable with the incline level.
 After that, you can: